mcubescloud/mcubescloud.in/aboutme.md

 My name is S.Mohamed.
 I have the following qualities:

 - Always try to learn new Technologies
-- Will Respect the work more than company
+- Will Respect the work more than a company

 What else do you need?